benediktwerner/Desperados3Mods/README.md

 Collection of my mods for the game Desperados III.

+You can find me @1vader on the official [Desperados III](https://discord.gg/gDFNGzx) and [Mimimi](https://discord.gg/69ZxNTu) Discord servers for bug reports or ideas for improvements or new mods.
+Or you can just create and issue here.

 ## Mods Overview

 - **Convinience**: Gives the options to auto-mute the game when in the background and starting levels on full zoom level and/or with highlights enabled.